 Miami held many bizarre experiences for us, from para-sailing and a mad nightlife, to shooting a gun and being mugged by a prostitute!
 This story has to be one of the top ones however.
-Taking a random search on people in Miami on Couchsurfing we came upon a post made by Ana Samayoa about helping save the life of a beached pilot whale.
+Taking a random search for people in Miami on Couchsurfing, we came upon a post made by Ana Samayoa about helping save the life of a beached pilot whale.

-While we had been going out clubbing quite a lot in Miami, we were also keen to complete as many life experiences as possible.
+While we had been going out clubbing quite a lot in Miami, we were also keen to complete as many life experiences as possible and tick items of our list of things to do before we die.
 Saving a beached Pilot Whale from death definitely stood up as a life experience, and as animal lovers we felt keen to help.
+A lot of people can say they’ve swam with dolphins, but this was something different.

 Meeting Ana, we began the drive down to the Keyes.
 We had heard a huge amount about the Keyes in Florida, which are supposed to be beautiful with some of the most picturesque beaches available.
 We didn’t get to see the beaches properly unfortunately (due to the time of arrival), however we certainly experienced the mosquito’s!